cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 	}
 }
 ```
-It allows us to add custom application logic for both failed and successful acks.
+This allows us to add custom application logic for both failed and successful acks.

 ### Timing out packets

 Timing out the packets follows the same flow, adding a case to the switch statement in `OnTimeoutPacket`, calling into the keeper's timeout packet callback where the custom logic can be implemented.

-We leave it up to the reader to check this out.
+It is left to the reader to investigate this independently.

-### Extra bits
+### Extra details

-Next to the above, also some additions have been made to the `types` package.
-These include `codec.go`, `events_ibc.go`, `messages_ibc_top_rank.go`.
+Next to the above, some additions have also been made to the `types` package.
+These include `codec.go`, `events_ibc.go`, and `messages_ibc_top_rank.go`.

-Again we invite the reader to check those out indepedently.
+Again, the reader is invited to check these out independently.

 <HighlightBox type="info">

 Events in IBC are important because relayers process events to check if there are packets (or acknowledgements) to relay.

-Ignite CLI has scaffolded some events for us in `x/leaderboard/types/events_ibc.go` for timeout and the `ibcTopRank` packet we've defined:
+Ignite CLI has scaffolded some events in `x/leaderboard/types/events_ibc.go` for timeout and the `ibcTopRank` packet which you have defined:

 ```go
 package types